 There are many things you can do to help improve pedestrian and bicyclist safety:

 - Report your concern to the responsible agency, or post it on a site such as www.SeeClickFix.org.
-Not all cities participate in SeeClickFix but may have other ways to report problems, such as Durham One Call or Carrboro’s Help Desk.
+Not all cities participate in SeeClickFix but may have other ways to report problems, such as Durham One Call.

 - Find out of there is a Pedestrian and/or Bicycle Plan for your neighborhood or city.
 A good place to start is by checking on the website of your local planning or public works agency.

-- Download the guide, A Resident’s Guide for Creating Safe and Walkable Communities, to learn additional ways you can help improve walking conditions.
+- Download the guide, A Resident’s Guide for Creating Safer Communities for Walking and Biking, to learn additional ways you can help improve walking conditions.

 - How can my community join the campaign?

 - Campaign partners meet regularly to coordinate campaign activities.
-To join our meetings or learn more, please contact Lauren Blackburn at the North Carolina Department of Transportation Division of Bicycle and Pedestrian Transportation.
+To join our meetings or learn more, please contact Laura Sandt at the UNC Highway Safety Research Center.

 Pedestrian Safety Tips

 - Look for cars in all directions – including those turning left or right – before crossing the street; never assume a driver will stop.

 - Be careful crossing multiple lanes of traffic.
 Make sure each lane of traffic is clear before you cross.